RSCHAN17/AKC/Daily.md

-# AKC
+# Daily
---Day to day SQL used and taught to doctors
+--Day to day SQL used for patient data collection
 USE ProductionOfflineReportingViewsGB;
 with DT2 as(
 select